nburwell/jira-glue/README.md

 JIRA Glue
 =========

-Command line utility app for JIRA tracking system
+Command line utility app for JIRA tracking system.
+Built as a simple client-server model so that the server can be set up once with JIRA credentials, then any local client script can easily connect and get JIRA information.

 ### Setup